pcwalton/compute-shader/README.md

 ## Description

-A simple, incomplete cross-platform interface to GPU compute functionality in Rust.
+A simple cross-platform interface to a subset of GPU compute functionality in Rust.

+Supports OpenCL 1.2+ and OpenGL 4.3+.

+See `examples/matrix-multiply.rs` and `examples/generate-cave.rs` for examples of use.

 ## License